mika76/duality-bitmapfont-importer/README.md

-# duality-bitmapfont-importer
+# Duality Bitmap Font Asset Importer
-A bitmap font asset importer for the Duality game engine
+A bitmap font asset importer for the [Duality game engine](http://duality.adamslair.net/)

 ## How to use
 * Generate the image (see Editors below)